nodejs/node/doc/api/fs.md

 Objects returned from [`fs.stat()`][], [`fs.lstat()`][] and [`fs.fstat()`][] and
 their synchronous counterparts are of this type.
-If `bigint` in the `options` passed to those methods is true, the numeric values will be `bigint` instead of `number`, and the object will contain additional nanosecond-precision properties suffixed with `Ns`.
+If `bigint` in the `options` passed to those methods is true, the numeric values will be `BigInt` instead of `number`, and the object will contain additional nanosecond-precision properties suffixed with `Ns`.

 ```console